ctrlaltdan/ctrlaltdan.github.io/_posts/2017-12-01-entity-framework-core-range-query-extension.md

 }
 {% endhighlight %}

-So lastly we need to put it all together.
+And lastly lets put it all together.

 {% highlight csharp %}
 public Task SearchAsync(SearchCriteria searchCriteria)